System Design Space

 medium

-This chapter matters not because it compares benchmark numbers, but because it explains the different nature of the work: general-purpose sequential control on CPUs versus massive parallelism on GPUs.
+This chapter matters not because it compares benchmark numbers, but because it explains the nature of the work itself: where you need a fast response to one request and where massive parallelism actually helps.

-In practice, it helps you choose the compute path by workload shape: what is latency-sensitive, what belongs in batch, and where data-transfer overhead cancels the theoretical GPU win.
+In practice, it helps you choose the compute path by workload shape: what is latency-sensitive, what belongs in batched execution, and where data-movement overhead cancels the theoretical GPU win.

-In interviews and design reviews, it gives you a concrete way to justify compute choices through workload shape, throughput, and operating cost instead of hype.
+In interviews and design discussions, it gives you a concrete way to justify CPU-versus-GPU choices through workload shape, throughput, and operating cost instead of hype.

 Practical value of this chapter